-There are four theories about how the Moon originated:
+There are several theories about how the Moon originated:

-- A Mars size object crashed into the early Earth, changing its axis and jettisoning debris into its orbit and the Moon formed from this.
+- Giant Impact: A Mars size object crashed into the early Earth, changing its axis and jettisoning debris into its orbit and the Moon formed from this.

 Since astronauts visited the Moon in 1969 our understanding about its origins has increased.